 (One could only explain the later as the “hard working poor”, fond of the occasional drink and a gamble, turning a quid where they could and keeping mainly to themselves.
 They never became rich or famous, nor did they seek the company of the rich or famous.
 There were definitely no grand abodes dwelt in, nor much desire to travel, for travels sake.
 They just made do with what their purse allowed, enjoying a simple life, with no extended family or relatives of any kind, to draw comfort from or cause angst.)

 Indeed, Michael (namesake and great grandchild of Albert Miller/Michael from the East), states, on seeing a photograph of his Great Grandfather, “I just noticed that Michael didn’t have shoe laces.
 A bit ironic, knowing his son would have had a maid and a chauffeur, to drive his Rolls Royce, both living in.”

-You just have to look at this photo to see it is so.
-But we are talking about Western Australia in the “Depression Years”, and a man, that it seems for now, didn’t like, need or want any contact with his Eastern States family, of any ilk.
+You just have to look at this photo below to see it is so (no shoelaces), but we are talking about Western Australia in the “Depression Years”, and a man, that it seems for now, didn’t like, need or want any contact with his Eastern States family, of any ilk.